koktaildotcom/homey-mi-flora/README.md

 6. Sensor gives a timeout after 3 tries.
    * device (Flora 1)
    * reason (Not in range)
-7. The html report is changed
-   * html_report (table with sensor data)

 #### Condition cards
 1. De plant has a correct temperature.